 Kristin is the KW in BKW.
 Prior to co-founding BKW, Kristin spent the better part of a decade as a producer and reporter for KQED FM—the United States’ largest public radio affiliate From there she filed stories for NPR and radio networks around the world.
 Kristin is fluent in Spanish and German.
 She serves on the board of Peninsula Food Runners, a volunteer organization dedicated to alleviating hunger in the San Mateo and Santa Clara counties.

 Nancy Levine has lived in San Francisco for over twenty years.
 She is originally from Idaho.
 She has worked for Genentech in their central IT organization.
 Nancy is heavily involved in Dean & Gay Welch Foundation Oversight and PEO organization, both of which are heavily involved in fundraising for scholarships to support women in their pursuit of undergrad or higher education here in SF and at her Alma mater, University of Idaho.
 Nancy lives with her husband Rich who works at Charles Schwab Company and her two daughters.
-The oldest is 9th grader at Sacred Convent Girls School and her youngest is a 7th grader at the San Francisco School.
+The oldest is attending high school at Sacred Convent Girls School and her youngest is at the San Francisco School.
 She is also an active Volunteer Human Rights co-chair for Temple Emanu-el in San Francisco.

 Tod has over 15 years of computer development and consulting experience.
 Before founding Hing Consulting, he worked at Hewlett-Packard as a Senior Technical Web Consultant for 8 years.
 Tod volunteers part of his time developing and supporting websites for non-profit schools in San Francisco, CA. Tod is a graduate of the University of Arizona with a B.S. in Computer Engineering.

 Molly Rhine is the South Bay Outreach and Marketing Manager for Peninsula Food Runners, a nonprofit aimed to alleviate hunger and reduce food waste in Santa Clara and San Mateo counties.
-Molly has been with Peninsula Food Runners for 2 years.
+Molly has been with Peninsula Food Runners since 2015.